Interconnection between density-regulation and stability in competitive ecological network: Numerical simulations and results

-For each configuration of species number ($N$), connectance ($C$), and proportion of r-selected species ($p$), we generate 10000 replicate systems of equation with random parameter sets to estimate the frequencies of a locally asymptotically stable system.
-The probability of local asymptotic stability is estimated through the relative frequency of locally asymptotically stable systems across all 10000 sample competitive webs for a particular combination of the parameters $N$, $C$, and $p$.

-The mean resilience is calculated over the set of locally asymptotically stable systems among these 10000 sample communities for each combination of N, C, and p.
-We also set the mean resilience to zero for the local stability system, where the frequency is zero.
-Due to instability, the perturbed system can not reach equilibrium after a sufficiently long time.
+Now, we have all the known parameters and equilibrium abundance of all species to quantify the eigenvalues of the Jacobian matrix at the equilibrium.
+Using this approach, we determine whether a particular community is stable or not.
+We replicate this process $10000$ times to estimate the frequencies of a locally asymptotically stable system.
+The probability of local asymptotic stability is estimated through the relative frequency of locally asymptotically stable systems across all $10000$ sample competitive webs for a particular combination of the parameters $N$, $C$, and $p$.
+The mean resilience is calculated over the set of locally asymptotically stable systems among these same $10000$ sample communities.
+We set resilience to zero for the unstable systems, as the perturbed system will never reach its equilibrium even after a sufficiently long time.\\